 International Recording Artist & Music Educator

-Trombonist Alex Iles has enjoyed a varied and successful career in many musical settings.
-He is an active member of the musically diverse Southern California freelance performing and recording community.
+Trombonist Alex Iles enjoys a varied and successful career in diverse musical settings as an active member of the musically rich Southern California freelance performing and recording community.
 Alex began his musical career while he was attending UCLA as a member of the Disneyland All American College Band.
 His trombone studies were with Roy Main, Ralph Sauer, Byron Peebles and Per Brevig.

-Among the varied palette of artists with whom Alex has performed and/or recorded are: Joe Cocker, James Horner, Meghan Trainor, Esa-Pekka Salonen, Alan Jackson, Zubin Mehta, Kid Cudi, The Tonight Show, Hans Zimmer, The Hollywood Bowl Orchestra, Johnny Mathis, Lalo Shiffrin, Natalie Cole, Danny Elfman, Ray Charles, Trevor Rabin, Harry Connick Jr., Robbie Williams, Henry Mancini, Josh Grobin, John Zorn, Terence Blanchard, Barbra Streisand, John Williams, Fallout Boy, Thomas Ades, Neil Young, Johnny Mandel, Paul McCartney, and Prince.
+Among the varied palette of artists with whom Alex has performed and/or recorded are: Joe Cocker, James Horner, Meghan Trainor, Esa-Pekka Salonen, Alan Jackson, Zubin Mehta, Kid Cudi, The Tonight Show, Seal, Sir Neville Mariner,Hans Zimmer, Gustavo Dudamel, Quincy Jones, Johnny Mathis, Lalo Shiffrin, Natalie Cole, Jeffery Kahane, Danny Elfman, Ray Charles, Trevor Rabin, Pat Metheny, Harry Connick Jr., Robbie Williams, Henry Mancini, Josh Grobin, John Zorn, Terence Blanchard, Barbra Streisand, John Williams, Fallout Boy, Thomas Ades, Neil Young, Johnny Mandel, Paul McCartney, and Prince.

-Alex has played in the pit orchestras of numerous Los Angeles productions of Broadway shows including: The Lion King, Phantom of the Opera, Chicago, West Side Story, The Producers and Hairspray.
+Alex has played in the pit orchestras of numerous Los Angeles productions of Broadway shows including: “The Lion King”,”Phantom of the Opera”, “Chicago”, “”Book of Mormon”, “West Side Story”, “The Producers” and “Wicked”.
 In the summer of 2001, Alex was one of sixteen trombonists from an international field chosen to participate in a 10 day orchestral/solo seminar hosted by New York Philharmonic Principal trombone virtuoso, Joe Alessi.